xkitten/ABXD-legacy/README.md

 # ABXD 2.A1
 this is a fork of ABXD 2.2.6. it's as dead as hitler so don't expect much.

-maybe xkitten.ml will have stuff. don't know for sure.
+maybe xkitten.ml will have stuff. don't know for sure. (it won't because it hasn't existed in 4 years)

 as I say below, if you want to contribute, just fork and send a pull request.
 I may add it. :)
 # old description